-Jesus the Messiah, died and rose again.
-In chapter 7 of ‘Romans’ the Apostle Paul mentioned this fact in the dialogue of his letter; why, and in what context?
+In chapter 7 of ‘Romans’ the apostle Paul mentioned the fact that Jesus the Messiah, died and rose again in the dialogue of his letter; why, and in what context?

 What does the text say?